TL,DR: Learn about the hottest new language taking Android and server developers away from Java.

 My talk will investigate the reasons why Kotlin is among the fastest growing JVM languages today.

 Colin is an experienced software engineer specializing in Android development.
 He has worked and consulted for many successful companies, including Cray, Pearson, and When I Work.
+He runs the Twin Cities Kotlin User Group in his spare time.

 He has been programming since he learned BASIC on the TRS-80 computer in his parents' basement at age six.
 He has been writing Android apps since the first Android phone launched and has done so professionally for over five years.